At a glance

-ROCK identified more than 130 devices present on CollegeCo’s staff network.
-All of these were, following staff having agreed to a new BYOD policy, added to a recently installed UEM system capable of installing required patches automatically.
-This software also allows administrators to identify specific devices that have been breached and isolate them accordingly.
+ROCK identified more than 130 devices present on CollegeCo’s* staff network.
+All of these were added to a recently installed UEM system capable of installing required patches automatically.
+This software also allowed administrators to identify specific devices that have been breached and isolate them accordingly.

 *We value our clients and their right to a confidential consultation.
 While the name has been altered, the results are real.